peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 an empty array if <i>numPoints</i> is less than 1.
 Returns an array consisting of the start point if <i>numPoints</i>
 is 1.
 (Type: Array.&lt;Array.&lt;number>>)

+<a name='H3DU.GraphicsPath_GraphicsPath_getPointsAsObjects'></a>
+### GraphicsPath#getPointsAsObjects(numPoints)

+Gets an array of points evenly spaced across the length of the path.
+The positions will be in the form of objects with two properties: x and y retrieve the X or Y coordinate of each position, respectively.

+#### Parameters

+* `numPoints` (Type: number)<br>Number of points to return.

+#### Return Value

+Array of points lying on
+the path and evenly spaced across the length of the path, starting and ending with the path's endPoints.
+Returns an empty array if <i>numPoints</i> is less than 1.
+Returns an array consisting of the start point if <i>numPoints</i>
+is 1.
+(Type: Array.&lt;Array.&lt;number>>)

+#### Example

+    The following example initializes a three.js BufferGeometry with the points retrieved by this method.
+This example requires the three.js library. var points=path.getPointsAsObjects(50)
+    var buffer=new THREE.BufferGeometry()
+    .setFromPoints(points);

 <a name='H3DU.GraphicsPath_GraphicsPath_getTriangles'></a>
 ### GraphicsPath#getTriangles([flatness])